venkataravuri/autonomous-driving-adas/README.md

 ## Overview
 Traditional autonomous driving technology divides autonomous driving pipeline into several different functions such as perception, localization & mapping, prediction, planning, and control.
 However, modern architecture encapsulates entire pipeline tasks into a single module, leveraging an end-to-end deep neural network for high integration level.

+AV software development has traditionally been based on a modular approach, with separate components for object detection and tracking, trajectory prediction, and path planning and control.

+End-to-end autonomous driving systems streamline this process using a unified model to take in sensor input and produce vehicle trajectories, helping avoid overcomplicated pipelines and providing a more holistic, data-driven approach to handle real-world scenarios.

+end-to-end model ingests camera and lidar data, as well as the vehicle’s trajectory history, to generate a safe, optimal vehicle path for five seconds post-sensor input.

 ## :camera: Perception

+Building an autonomous system to navigate safely in the complex physical world is extremely challenging.
+The system needs to perceive and understand its surrounding environment holistically, then make correct, safe decisions in a fraction of a second

 ###  object detection or tracking